- Osteoporosis Slideshow Pictures

 The National Osteoporosis Foundation, the American Medical Association, and other major medical organizations recommend a dual-energy X-ray absorptiometry scan (DXA, formerly known as DEXA) be used for the diagnosis of osteoporosis.
 DXA typically measures bone density in the hip, the spine, and the forearm.
 The test takes only five to 15 minutes to perform, exposes patients to very little radiation (less than one-tenth to one-hundredth of the amount used on a standard chest X-ray), and is quite precise.

 The bone density of the patient is compared to the average peak bone density of young adults of the same sex and race.
-This score is called the "T score," and it expresses the bone density in terms of the number of standard deviations (SD) below peak young adult bone mass.
+This score is called the "T score" or T-score, and it expresses the bone density in terms of the number of standard deviations (SD) below peak young adult bone mass.

 - Osteoporosis is defined as a bone density T score of -2.5 or below.